Capo121/Capo121/README.md

-- 🔭 I’m currently working on `nothing`
+- 🔭 I’m currently working on `an Discord Bot for my School`
 - 💻 I’m currently learning **Java, Sql, C++ and C#**

 - 📫 How to reach me: Discord Capo#2231